 Using a bug tracker and/or project management solution like Basecamp or Usersnap helps you to manage all your project tasks and bug reports.
 Recently we introduced our Slack integration for Usersnap which allows you to connect your Slack chat with Usersnap.
 Once you connected Usersnap with Slack, you’ll receive messages to your slack channel every time a screenshot or bug report is created with Usersnap.
 This is especially helpful since you can switch directly to the reported bug from your Slack chat.

-Similar to our Slack integration, we also offer a Hipchat and Hall integration for Usersnap.
-This integrations give you the same notification possibilities as our Slack integration.
-With our all-new integrations you can get notifications in your used chat messenger for example every time a screen is created, commented, closed or reopened.
+Similar to our Slack integration, we also offer a Hipchat integration for Usersnap.
+These integrations give you the same notification possibilities as our Slack integration.
+With our all-new integrations, you can get notifications in your used chat messenger for example every time a screen is created, commented, closed or reopened.

 Communicate and organize!

-As mentioned in this blogpost, communication is also about organizing your project and its team members.
-Using a chat software such as Hipchat, Hall or Slack will help you to stay organized and keep your project on track.
+As mentioned in this blog post, communication is also about organizing your project and its team members.
+Using a chat software such as Hipchat, and Slack will help you to stay organized and keep your project on track.

 Are you using any chat or collaboration software for your business communication?
 What’s your opinion on using such tools?